jakguru/hazteam-sop/readme.md

 ## Tags:
 *  The official HT tags are: `=HT=`
-*  If you are wearing your tags as a guest in any server you are expected to act in accordance with HAZTEAM SOP.
+*  If you are wearing your tags as a guest in any server you are expected to act in accordance with HAZTEAM guidelines.
+(G.O. #4)
+*  You may wear the tags anywhere you see fit, but we kindly ask that you display them proudly in other discord and game communties.
 *  If you are not a clan Member, you are not allowed to wear our tags.

 ## Attitude: